leanlauri/localnotes/connected/README.md

 ## Local Notes

 A simple notebook web app (PWA) that is designed to be offline first, with extra functionality provided if a network connection is available.
+This is the connected version that (optionally) stores notes to Firestore database.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## TODO:

-* Add React Router (for email link)

 ## Available Scripts